andersfischernielsen/Spatial-Check/README.md

 ![Screenshot](screenshot.png)

 # Installation
-- Download the [Release file](https://github.com/andersfischernielsen/Spatial-Check/releases/latest), unzip it and move the extracted files to a safe location (e.g. `Program Files\Spatial Check`)
+- Download the [Release file](https://github.com/andersfischernielsen/Spatial-Check/releases/latest), unzip it and move the file to a safe location (e.g. `Program Files\Spatial Check`)
 - Double-click the application

 # Build